dahby/talkyard-writeups/manager-bots/manager-bots.md

 Previously, if you wanted shared logic between all the different bots on an account, you would need to incorporate that logic into each and every bot.
 As this can be a time-consuming and error prone endeavor, one solution to this problem is to incorporate a Manager Bot for the account.
 Manager Bots can ensure that sensitive processes are handled by one central bot that can act on every conversation, regardless of the bot or human agent that is handling the issue of the user.

 ## What are manager bots?
 Manager bots are a feature of Conversation Builder which allow for a brand to have a single bot that joins and listens in to all active conversations for an account.
-These bots are built within Conversation Builder, just like any other automation, but are used in powerful ways to provide shared processes across all bots in an account.
+These bots are built within Conversation Builder, just like any other automation, but are used in powerful ways to provide high-value, low-volume processes across all bots in an account.
 While the bots are created in the same ways that you would create any bot in Conversation Builder, the amount of power which they have by being added to every conversation requires thoughtful implementation and a strong understanding of how they operate.
 We highly recommend that you engage with the AI Engineering / ETS team before deploying these Bots to assist with reviewing suitability, planning & design.

+> Note: Please see the 'Important Considerations in Dealing with Manager Bots' section at the bottom of this guide for more details on important points to keep in mind.

 ## Building a "Bad Language" Bot
 For this guide, we will demonstrate the manager bot's capabilities by creating a "Bad Language" bot, which will listen for specific phrases that involve swears or curse words.
 When these events occur, our bot will speak up to remind the user to refrain from using that kind of language with our agents.
 After 3 occurrences of bad language, we will then escalate to a human agent who has been trained to appropriately handle such customers.
 While this is a relatively simple use case, it will serve to show the capabilities of our manager bot which can be customized to fit your brand's unique needs.